The Quantum Rose

 The Quantum Rose is a science fiction novel by Catherine Asaro which tells the story of Kamoj Argali and Skolian Prince Havyrl Valdoria.
-The book is set in her Saga of the Skolian Empire.
-It won the 2001 Nebula Award for Best Novel and the 2001 Affaire de Coeur Award for Best Science Fiction.
-The first third of the novel appeared as a three-part serialization in Analog magazine in the 1999 May, June and July/August issues.
-Tor Books published the full novel in 2000.
+The book is situated within Asaro's Saga of the Skolian Empire series.
+The Quantum Rose won the 2001 Nebula Award for Best Novel and the 2001 Affaire de Coeur Award for Best Science Fiction.
+Additionally, it received the Romantic Times Reviewers choice award for best science fiction novel.
+The first third of the novel appeared as a three-part serialization in Analog magazine in the 1999 May, June, and July/August issues.
+In 2000, Tor Books published the novel in its entirety.
+In 2003, an excerpt from the novel appeared in Nebula Awards Showcase 2003 anthology.

 Plot summary

-The Quantum Rose is a retelling of the Beauty and the Beast folktale in a science fiction setting.
-In the novel, Kamoj Argali, the governor of an impoverished province on the backward planet Balumil, is betrothed to Jax Ironbridge, ruler of a wealthy neighboring province, an arrangement made for political purposes to save her province from starvation and death.
-Havyrl (Vyrl) Lionstar, a prince of the titular Ruby Dynasty, comes to Balimul as part of a governmental plan to deal with the aftermath of an interstellar war.
+The Quantum Rose is a retelling of the French folktale, Beauty and the Beast by Gabrielle-Suzanne Barbot de Villeneuve, in a science fiction setting.
+Kamoj Argali, the governor of an impoverished province on the backward planet Balumil, is betrothed to Jax Ironbridge, ruler of a wealthy neighboring province.
+This arrangement was made for political purposes in order to save her province from starvation and death.
+Havyrl, Vyrl, Lionstar is a prince of the titular Ruby Dynasty who comes to Balimul as part of a governmental plan to deal with the aftermath of an interstellar war.
 Masked and enigmatic, he has a reputation as a monster with Kamoj's people.